Argentina 1-2 Morocco: Chaotic Olympics opening game marred by crowd trouble causing suspension for nearly two hours

 Morocco led the Group B clash 2-1 and in the final stages of the game Argentina hit the frame of the goal twice before midfielder Cristian Medina struck in the 16th minute of stoppage time to level the match in Saint-Etienne.

-However, his equaliser sparked objects being thrown onto the pitch and players were taken off for their safety as Morocco fans invaded the pitch at the Stade Geoffroy-Guichard.
+However, his equaliser sparked objects being thrown onto the pitch and players were taken off for their safety as Morocco fans invaded the pitch in Lyon.

 Supporters were then asked to leave the stadium with a message being projected on screens that read: "Your session has been suspended, please leave the stadium."